-During crises, it’s important to remind each other about what gives us strength.
-Helping others and receiving support gives us a sense of control, and receiving support helps us feel safe.
+During crises, it’s important to remind each other what gives us strength.
+Helping others gives us a sense of control, and receiving support helps us feel safe.

-This activity can help you remember your own sources of strength, and the strengths that you share with others.
-If you do it as a family, you may be surprised by the abundance of resources that you all bring to the table!
+Try this 20-minute activity to jog your memories.
+You may be surprised by the abundance of resources that you all bring to the table!

-The goal if this activity is to bring attention to how we give each other strength, hope and support.
+The goal is to bring attention to how we give each other strength, hope and support.
 And to remind ourselves and each other that we all have something valuable to give.

 Here’s an example for how it works (in German)